Modernizing the information management of aviation resources

 The solution

-As a subcontractor to Fearless, we’re working together with the ARMS program team to incrementally build out a new system alongside the old one, until all its key functionalities are replaced — a proven architectural approach known as the strangler pattern.
+As a subcontractor to Fearless, we worked together with the ARMS program team to incrementally build out a new system alongside the old one, until all its key functionalities could eventually be replaced — a proven architectural approach known as the strangler pattern.

 After conducting extensive user research and technical discovery, we decided that the best place to start the modernization process was with the Jumps Module.
 Aviation resource managers use this module to manage the jump training records of parachutists.
 We re-engineered this functionality as a separate application, an effort which involved:

-• Interfacing with the old component to migrate and keep data synchronized until it’s no longer needed and can be decommissioned
+- Interfacing with the old component to migrate and keep data synchronized until it’s no longer needed and could be decommissioned

-This new application serves as a resusable infrastructure for accelerating the modernization of the other six modules and eventually all of ARMS, so the old one can be retired.
+Our work to build out this new, loosely-coupled application provided a foundational and resusable infrastructure for accelerating the modernization of the other six modules and eventually all of ARMS, so the old one could be retired.

 The results

-• Beginning the process of modernizing the other modules of ARMS, starting with user research and technical discovery
+- Initiated the process of modernizing the other modules of ARMS, including user research and technical discovery